top of page

 240-428-0465

-Rebeca works with teenage and adult clients across the spectrum of gender, ethnicity, nationality, sexual orientation, developmental stage or age, and race.
-She understands how past experiences or relationships inform current relationship dynamics, ways of viewing people and situations, identity and cognitive emotional and behavioral patterns.
+Gardenia works with teens and adult clients across the spectrum of gender, ethnicity, nationality, sexual orientation, developmental stage or age, and race.
+She understands how culture, family-of-origin, past experiences or expectations/roles inform current cognitive emotional and behavioral patterns.
 She considers how systems and structure intersect with mental health.
-She’s an EMDR trained provider who offers specialized care for clients living with trauma, depression, anxiety, substance use, mood disorders and more.
+She administers assessments for trauma, depression, anxiety, substance use, mood disorders and more.
 Her clients explore their triggers and responses and identify new cognitive, emotional and behavioral strategies

 240-428-0465